-Credit cards have high interest rates compared to most other types of loans.
+Credit cards typically have high interest rates compared to most other types of loans.
 That means it’s potentially expensive to borrow money with a credit card.
 When you don’t pay your full credit card balance every month, it’s easy to accumulate boatloads of interest fees quickly.

 What is a credit card minimum payment?
 It’s the minimum amount of money a credit card company is willing to accept each month to keep your account in good standing.

-Don’t make the mistake of thinking the minimum due is a “monthly payment” you should be paying to pay off your credit card bill.
+Don’t make the mistake of thinking the minimum due is a “monthly payment” you should be making to pay off your credit card bill.
 When you only pay the minimum due on your credit card statement, your credit card issuer will make a lot of extra money from you.

 Your credit card statement has a minimum payment warning on it.
-This table shows the scary amount of interest you’ll end up paying if you only pay the minimum on your card each month.
+This table shows the scary amount of interest you’ll end up paying if you only pay the minimum amount due on your card each month.
 Here’s an example from a real credit card statement:

 If you have a high outstanding balance that you can’t pay off right away, a balance transfer offer may help you get the debt under control.
 To learn about some ways to approach paying off credit card debt, skip to this page.

 Credit card payments can be confusing at first.
 When you sign into your credit card account online, you may see several payment amounts to choose from:

 We recommend you pay the statement balance by the due date every month.
 That way, you’ll avoid credit card debt and interest.
 Most credit card companies let you connect checking accounts to set up automatic payments.
 This makes it easy to pay the full statement balance each month.
 Just remember to review your statement to check for fraud or billing errors.
 We cover avoiding interest more on the next page.
 Basically, it’s easy to avoid, as long as you pay on time and in full, and avoid cash advances.